 When I was a carefree teen I was exceptionally cruel to my poor feet.
 6 inch heels with pointy toes were all the rage (well in the Midlands anyway) usually teamed with a ridiculously tight, short dress for nights out, no matter the weather.
 The picture?
 Not my legs or feet.
 Or shoes sadly.

-I remember one particular occasion after a night drinking and dancing in Worcester where I worked on my first newspaper I ended up walking home to St Johns, across the bridge and the famous cricket ground.
-My shoes were crippling me so of course I too them off and walked the rest of the way barefoot.
+I remember one particular occasion after a night drinking and dancing in Worcester where I worked on my first newspaper I ended up walking home to St Johns, across the bridge and past the famous cricket ground.
+My shoes were crippling me so of course (having had a glass of Cinzano or two) I took them off and walked the rest of the way barefoot.
 I fell into bed fully clothed and woke in the morning to find the soles of my feet encrusted with glass, sticks, dirt and goodness knows what else.

 Through seven pregnancies my feet obviously took the brunt of my added load but I made sure that I wore comfortable shoes as the last thing you want is to aggravate already angry feet by forcing them into tight shoes.
 I didn't look particularly stylish but back in the 90's maternity wear was still more tent like than fashion-led.
 I had one particularly monstrous dress in Black Tartan with an actual bow at the neck.
 Google "Princess Diana maternity wear" and you will get a feel for the sort of terribleness I'm talking about.

-To be fair nowadays even standard fashion trainers aren't comfortable nowadays and I buy a brand with memory foam insoles.
+Sadly my foot pain different - its more a sensitivity to being enclosed and that feeling you get when you've had a really long hike.
+Even standard fashion trainers aren't comfortable nowadays (and I buy a premium brand with memory foam insoles.)
 But even they, in recent weeks, have not been as slipper-like as previously.

 I don't know if it's age, the weather, the effect of my many health conditions or something else but now the most comfortable things to wear are those famous foam clogs which bizarrely have become the in thing for instagram influencers to wear.